jarossnd/jason-ross-dev-v2/blog/posts/altru-beach-party-5k-grand-forks-nd-2024/index.md

 ## Course Map

 Below is the course map.
-The route was located in downtown Grand Forks, ND and we ran along the Red River.
+The route was in downtown Grand Forks, ND and we ran along the Red River.
 Just a few blocks over, Grand Forks was having their street fair so there were many people downtown.
 The start and finish line were in separate locations.
-The green dot below is the starting line and the red dot is the finish line.
+The green dot below is the starting line, and the red dot is the finish line.

 ![Altru Beach Party 5k 2024 Course Map](/assets/altru-beach-party-5k-grand-forks-nd-2024-course-map.png)